ZaydH/hummingbird/README.md

 You can change the version of Anaconda through the variable `VERSION_NUM` in the file.
 After an install, you may need to call `source .\bashrc` for your `bash` profile to be updated.

-If you are using Anaconda, make sure you slurm file calls `conda`, and not `python`.
+If you are using Anaconda, make sure you slurm file references the absolute path to conda's bin file and does not call the standard `python`.
+You may also want to have it activate the conda environment using the command:

+    source activate <CondaEnvironmentName>